mritunjoyh/bosch-assignment/README.md

 ## Option 1 — Use Pre-Built Docker Image (Recommended)

-You can directly download the pre-built Docker image (`.tar.gz`, ~10 GB) from Google Drive and load it into Docker.
+the pre-built Docker image (`.tar.gz`, ~10 GB) can directly be downloaded from Google Drive and load it into Docker.

 ```bash
 # Download pre-built Docker image (~10GB)